Author Clark & Noonan, LLC

-In New Jersey a person can be charged with Theft by Deception if they “purposely obtain property of another by deception”.
+In New Jersey, a person can be charged with theft by deception if they “purposely obtain the property of another by deception”.
 N.J.S.A.
 2C:20-4.
 The law covers a wide variety of situations including those involving a failure of home improvement contractors to perform work after receiving payment.

 A person convicted of Theft by Deception may be exposed to a prison or jail sentence depending on the value of the property allegedly stolen.
-Discuss your case for free by calling Clark & Clark, LLC, at 732-303-7857 today.
+Discuss your case for free by calling Clark & Noonan, LLC at 732-333-3011 today.

 We Will Explore all of Your Options, Including Alternatives to Jail

-- At Clark & Clark our attorneys have a combined 30 years of criminal trial experience.
-As former Prosecutors and now criminal defense attorneys, our lawyers have handled thousands of Theft by Deception and theft related cases.
+- At Clark & Noonan, LLC, our attorneys have a combined 30 years of criminal trial experience.
+As former Prosecutors and now criminal defense attorneys, our lawyers have handled thousands of theft by deception and theft-related cases.

 - Founding partner Charles Clark has been Certified by the Supreme Court of New Jersey as a Criminal Trial Attorney.
 There are over 70,000 licensed lawyers in the State of New Jersey but there are only 258 that have met the rigorous requirements set up by the New Jersey Supreme Court to become certified criminal trial attorneys.

-- At Clark & Clark, LLC we have been extremely successful in winning Theft by Deception cases at trial, obtaining probationary terms rather than jail sentences for our clients, or convincing the Prosecutor’s Office to dismiss the charges where appropriate.
+- At Clark & Noonan, LLC, we have been extremely successful in winning theft by deception cases at trial, obtaining probationary terms rather than jail sentences for our clients, or convincing the Prosecutor’s Office to dismiss the charges where appropriate.

-We have seen far too many cases where a person has been charged with Theft by Deception despite never having intended to steal anything.
+We have seen far too many cases where a person has been charged with theft by deception despite never having intended to steal anything.
 “Intent to deceive” is an element of the crime that the Prosecutor is obligated to prove.
-When we take a New Jersey Theft by Deception or other theft case, our lawyers have the training, and experience to attack the prosecutors lack of proof and exploit any mistakes that the police may have made in gathering evidence.
+When we take a New Jersey theft by deception or other theft cases, our lawyers have the training, and experience to uncover the prosecutor’s lack of proof and exploit any mistakes that the police may have made in gathering evidence.

-We offer a free consultation in which you can openly discuss the specifics of your Theft by Deception or Theft related charges, explore potential mistakes in the police investigation and available defenses for whatever New Jersey Theft by Deception or Theft related allegation you are facing.
-Call 732-303-7857 to talk with an attorney today.
+We offer a free consultation in which you can openly discuss the specifics of your theft by deception or theft-related charges, explore potential mistakes in the police investigation, and available defenses for whatever New Jersey theft by deception or Theft related allegation you are facing.
+Call 732-333-3011 to talk with an attorney today.